 Since founding MediaWorks Resource Group in 2001, Mark Bernheimer has been empowering clients with the skills and strategies to deliver their messages clearly and memorably.

 Mark has trained thousands of clients ranging from corporate communications officers to C-suite executives, from professional athletes to Hollywood celebrities, and from police chiefs to congressional candidates.

-Bernheimer calls upon 16 years of journalism experience as the bedrock of his training approach.
+Mark calls upon 16 years of journalism experience as the bedrock of his training approach.
 He spent the latter part of his reporting career as a national correspondent for CNN, assigned to the Los Angeles Bureau.

-Bernheimer is frequently called upon as a keynote speaker for public relations associations and other professional groups.
 Born in New York City and raised in Southern California, he is a graduate of the University of Oregon.